-I happened across one of my favorite films while channel surfing.
+Today marks the 71st Anniversary of the Normandy Landings on D-Day.
+As the day winds down I thought it best to share one of my favorite scenes from a film that tried to capture the chaos and death of the fateful day on June 6, 1944.
 The film in question is Steven Spielberg’s Saving Private Ryan.
 This is the film which won him his second Best Director Oscar (I still think the film should’ve won Best Picture over Shakespeare In Love) and the film which helped redefine not just how war films were shot from 1998 on, but also de-glorify World War II on film.

-My favorite scene from this film will always be the opening D-Day Landing on Omaha Beach in Normandy.
+This scene showed the opening moments of the D-Day Landings on Omaha Beach in Normandy, France.
 It’s a scene that’s over 22-minutes in length and shows the utter chaos and destruction heaped on American troops as they attempted to land on the beach to take their objectives.
 While there have been war film before Saving Private Ryan that depicted war as the hell it truly is they were mostly about the Vietnam War.
 Rarely did we ever get a World War II-based war film which showed war in realistic fashion.
 Spielberg broke that taboo by making the battle scenes in his film — especially this extended opening sequence — done as realistic as possible without actually having people killed for real on-screen.

 There’s a reason why Saving Private Ryan is in my list for greatest films of all-time and why this scene remains one of my all-time favorites.